pjlawler/book_search/README.md

  - 3) Created an Apollo Provider so requests can communicate with an Apollo Server
  - 4) Deployed the application to Heroku

   The app allows all users to search for books utilizing the Google Book Search API.
-The search returns books relavent to the search criteria.
+The search returns books relevant to the search criteria.
 Each book includes its cover-art the Title, Author(s) and a description of the book.

   If the user is logged in, the book will include a "Save this Book!" button below the description, which the user may click to store that particular book in their personal profile.
-The stored books will persist for that users the next time the log on.
+The stored books will persist for that user the next time they log on.

-  If a user doesn't have an account, they may signup for one by clicking the "Sign Up" button on the login in page.
-Once they have successfully created an account they will be logged in.
+  If a user doesn't have an account, they may sign up for one by clicking the "Sign Up" button on the login in page.
+Once they have successfully created an account, they will be logged in.

  ![Screen Shot](./client/src/screen-shot.png)
  _ _ _